How can we protect and restore our climate, to create a healthy planet for all life and all of humanity?

 The first part of the IPCC's fifth assessment report says scientists are 95% certain that humans are the "dominant cause" of global warming since the 1950s.

 What are greenhouse gases?

 Carbon dioxide, methane, and nitrous oxide are considered greenhouse gasses.

-Greenhouse gasses are given this name because they do to the Earth the same thing that the glass in a greenhouse do—they allow the sun to reach and warm the Earth, yet at the same time, these gases prevent the warmth of the Earth to escape the atmosphere.
-Unfortunately, when too much carbon dioxide is produced, it upsets the natural balance and causes global warming issues.
+Greenhouse gasses are given this name because they do to the Earth the same thing that the glass walls in a greenhouse do— they allow the sun to provide heat and warmth, while preventing that heat/warmth from escaping.
+Unfortunately, when too many greenhouse gases are produced, Earth's atmosphere gets clogged up and starts to overheat.

 According to the Environmental Protection Agency (EPA), “Human activities are responsible for almost all of the increase in greenhouse gases in the atmosphere over the last 150 years.”
 In the United States, burning fossil fuels is the main source of greenhouse gasses.